November 27, 2018

-The recommendation comes ahead of World AIDS Day (December 1) and is supported by two policy briefs issued today by the O’Neill Institute for National and Global Health Law at Georgetown Law.
+The recommendation comes ahead of World AIDS Day (December 1) and is supported by two policy briefs, titled State and Local ‘End the Epidemic’ Plans Can Drive HIV Progress and Leveraging the Ryan White HIV/AIDS Program to Make Rapid Start of HIV Therapy Standard Practice, issued today by the O’Neill Institute for National and Global Health Law at Georgetown Law.

 “People diagnosed with HIV should start antiretroviral therapy (ART) immediately,” advocates Jeffrey S. Crowley, Distinguished Scholar and Director of Infectious Disease Initiatives at the O’Neill Institute.
 “Research increasingly shows that by initiating treatment at the same time as receiving a diagnosis—perhaps allowing the person to take the first pill with their health care provider present for support, and given a starter pack of medication—they achieve viral suppression faster.”